SimonCropp/Argon/docs/ParsingLINQtoJSON.md

 ## Parsing JSON text

-JSON values can be read from a string using `Argon.Linq.JToken.Parse(System.String)`.
+JSON values can be read from a string using `Argon.JToken.Parse(System.String)`.

 <!-- snippet: LinqToJsonCreateParse -->
 <a id='snippet-linqtojsoncreateparse'></a>